griffithlab/rnaseq_tutorial_wiki/Expression.md

 ```

-Based on the above read counts, plot the linearity of the ERCC spike-in read counts versus the known concentration of the ERCC spike-in Mix:
+Based on the above read counts, plot the linearity of the ERCC spike-in read counts versus the known concentration of the ERCC spike-in Mix.
+In this step we will first download a file describing the expected concentrations and fold-change differences for the ERCC spike-in reagent.
+Next we will use a Perl script to organize the ERCC expected values and our observed counts for each ERCC sequence.
+Finally, we will use an R script to produce an x-y scatter plot that compares the expected and observed values.

 ```bash